Recent Changes - Search:

 • Damar, Damar Tree varnish dissolved in turpentine, paint thinner or orange solvents.
 It is harder than waxes and more durable than oils.
 Likely it does not like alkaline soaps.
 Edible damar can be purchased in middle eastern food stores sometimes.

 • Shellac, The exudate of a bug.
 It is dissolved in alcohol.
 The finish clouds when wet.
 It is hard like damar and easily renewable.
+French Polish is not hard to learn.
+Expertise is like always difficult.
+It seems people want it to sound more difficult than it is.

 • Unnnatural